LordOfLeaks/xapi-client/README.md

 ## xAPI Compliance

-This client implements xAPI Protocol version 2.5.0: http://developers.xstore.pro/documentation/
+Library implements xAPI Protocol version `2.5.0`.
+Full specification is available at http://developers.xstore.pro/documentation/.

 ## How to use it?